biancaalvess/project-future/README.md

 # Choise

-This project consists of an interactive web page to choose characters, inspired by (mention the inspiration, if any, like Final Fantasy VII).
+This project consists of an interactive web page to choose characters.
 It features a character carousel with highlighted characters and a section with thumbnails of other available characters.

 ## Demo